 Cheesecake Filling:

-- In your standing mixer’s large bowl, combine cream cheese and sour cream.
+- Place cream cheese and sour cream in your stand mixer (or in a bowl, if using a hand mixer).
+Beat them together using the whisk or paddle attachment on medium speed.
 It’s important to get them nice and smooth.
 Next, mix in 1/2 cup of sugar until your mix is fluffy.

 - Gently add the eggs, one at a time, followed by vanilla.
+Scrape down the sides of the bowl occasionally.
 Now, set aside 1 cup of this cream cheese mixture.

-- For the pumpkin layer, add pumpkin puree, the 3 extra tablespoons of sugar, and those warming spices to the remaining batter.
+- Add pumpkin puree, the 3 extra tablespoons of sugar, and those warming spices to the remaining cheesecake batter.
 Mix until they’re all friends.

 Creating Your Bars: